The Parable of the Talents

 Is the Parable of the Talents about money?

-No- while some may use this parable to speak of investing, it’s not about material gain.
-Remember, Jesus was speaking about His return, and this parable lays out our responsibilities and how to be actively working for Him while we wait.
+Remember, Jesus was speaking about His return, and this parable lays out our responsibilities.
+We are to be actively working for the kingdom of God while we wait.

 parable of the talent- brunette women looking out window with slight smile